dacvs/aoc2023/README.md

 I cooked up an objective function.
 I went to compute the gradient exactly, but this was nontrivial.
-Instead I did an axis-aligned search, constrained to the nonnegative quadrant, in the plus and minus directions along each axis at distances 1, 10, ..., 10^9 or so, and this method of search quickly found the solution.
+Instead I did an axis-aligned search, constrained to the nonnegative quadrant, in the plus and minus directions along each axis at distances 1, 10, ..., 1 billion or so, and this method of search quickly found the solution.

 ### Day 25